dew727/Pairing-Center-Prediction/RESULTS.md

 Every method is scored by the one locked metric (`src/metrics.py`): mean per-column distance on the **variable** motif positions only (the conserved TTGG/TG anchors are excluded), rescaled to a **skill** score where 0 = no better than a blind uniform guess and 1 = the true motif exactly.
-Evaluation is leave-one-paralog-out (LOPO) over the four C. elegans paralogs.
+Evaluation is leave-one-paralog-out over the four C. elegans paralogs.
 Cross-paralog predictions are aligned to the held-out protein's frame by the shared TTGG **and** TG anchors (`anchored_transfer` in `src/motifs.py`), TG-registered.

-**Headline result: no baseline beats the conserved-consensus floor on internal LOPO.**
+**Headline result: no baseline beats the conserved-consensus floor on internal .**

 | Baseline | Mean skill | Reading |
 |----------|-----------:|---------|